• Skip to primary navigation

 A chocolate raspberry cupcake on a pink plate with raspberries next to it.

-Chocolate and raspberry are one of our preferred flavor combos in our house.
+Chocolate and raspberry are one of the preferred flavor combos in our house.
 The combination between rich chocolate and tangy raspberries just cant be beat!
+While dark chocolate is truly the best flavor combo, we also love these white chocolate raspberry cupcakes and fresh raspberry cupcakes in the summer too.

-For this cupcake, a simple chocolate cupcake batter is mixed together with yogurt or sour cream to make them moist and yet fluffy– as a trained pastry chef, this is a secret I am giving to you!
+For this cupcake though, a simple chocolate cupcake batter is mixed together with yogurt or sour cream to make them moist and yet fluffyas a trained pastry chef, this is a secret I am giving to you!
+Adding a creamy and fatty element like this keeps cupcakes moist.

 Best things about this recipe